 How did Egypt become a monarchy?
 How did it reach the position where just one man could come to control the whole nation and devote its energies to building such a preposterous over-the-top tomb, as were the pyramids?

 We can perhaps begin with geography.
 Egypt is a very unusual sort of country.
 It is basically a desert country, through which flows the river Nile, which produces a narrow strip of very fertile land.
 The Nile has the peculiar phenomenon of the annual inundation when the waters rise, and flood the adjacent land, and when they recede, they deposit a rich layer of amazing fertility.
 This is caused by the rainfall in its headwaters in the uplands of Ethiopia and East Africa, and this rain falls mostly in the rainy season, so that several months later, the level of the Nile rises in Egypt, only to fall when the rainfall ceases in Ethiopia.
-And this inundation brings down fertile silt, which provides the inundated fields with an incredible fertility.
+And this inundation brings down fertile silt, which provides the inundated fields with great fertility.

 Farming came late to Egypt.
 Whereas in Mesopotamia there was a gradual development from 10,000 BC onwards, it was not until around 5000 BC that the Nile valley began to fill up.
-At first there were herdsmen cropping their herds on the fringes of the Sahara desert, which still which was still watered and flourishing.
+At first there were herdsmen cropping their herds on the fringes of the Sahara desert, which was still watered and flourishing.
 But as the Sahara dried up, population concentrated in the Nile Valley, and from 4000 BC, the pace began to accelerate.

 This period is normally known as the predynastic Era.
 The history of Egypt as determined by Manetho in the 3rd century BC begins with his first dynasty which marks both the time of when Upper and Lower Egypt were first united and the time when the earliest writing available to Manetho began.
 Our knowledge of the Predynastic period was first worked out by the remarkable figure of Flinders Petrie, one of the founders of modern archaeology who showed how it was possible to work out the story of the evolution of dynastic Egypt by studying the changes in pottery styles.